ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/preferences.rst.txt

 |

 .. note::
-        If you have never installed or want to reinstall the libraries, refer to this guide: :ref:`new_installation`
+        If you have never installed or want to reinstall the libraries, refer to this guide: :ref:`installation`

 ------------------------------------------------------------------------------------------------------------------------